LieberInstitute/Habenula_Pilot/code/04_snRNA-seq/README.md

 (13/14) 08_Hierarchical_Clustering.R

 Description:
 This is the full snRNA-seq analysis journey that I went through during most of my time with LIBD.
 This was my take on the snRNA-seq data, similar to how Josh Stolz and Erik Nelson have done (in the Legacy folder).
 Please note that a great deal of this work was exploratory.
-All finialized pathways are in the 99_paper_figs folder.
+All finalized pathways are in the 99_paper_figs folder.

 1) 00_Color_Scheme_ct.R
 Unofficial unspecified color palette used for exploratory work.